Varṇa–Āśrama as Cooperative Dharma: Harmonizing Wisdom and Power for Spiritual Ascent

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-It calls for policies that protect spaces for learning and contemplation and for leadership that is transparent, accountable, and receptive to ethical guidance.
+The post suggests cultivating knowledge-based counsel alongside duty-bound leadership.
+Practically, that includes protecting spaces for learning and contemplation while keeping leadership transparent, accountable, and receptive to ethical guidance.